nswarr/flipnote-server/README.md

 > git clone https://bitbucket.org/nswarr/flipnote-server

-Then, go into the directory of the app you just cloned and just execute the make.
+Then, go into the directory of the app you just cloned and just execute make.

 > sudo make